yschaeff/raddr_switch/doc/protocol.md

 proving / over engineering?

 Choosing 8 data bits will have us send 9 bits per switch.
-Giving us an excuse to dub this the K-NINE protocol. =)
+Giving us an excuse to dub this the CANINE/K-NINE protocol. =)

 ## State Machine